aquasecurity/kube-bench/README.md

 Our makefile contains targets to test your current version of kube-bench inside a [Kind](https://kind.sigs.k8s.io/) cluster.
 This can be very handy if you don't want to run a real Kubernetes cluster for development purposes.

-First, you'll need to create the cluster using `make kind-test-cluster` this will create a new cluster if it cannot be found on your machine.
+First, you'll need to create the cluster using `make kind-test-cluster` .This will create a new cluster if it cannot be found on your machine.
 By default, the cluster is named `kube-bench` but you can change the name by using the environment variable `KIND_PROFILE`.

 *If kind cannot be found on your system the target will try to install it using `go get`*